RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

 threads per core.
 Anton posted a [pull request](https://github.com/kimwalisch/primesieve/pull/54) to update the sieve size.

-Interesting that the best overall performance on POWER9 is with the patch applied and in SMT2 mode:
+It is interesting that the best overall performance on POWER9 is with the patch applied and in SMT2 mode:

 |SMT level   |    baseline   |     patched|